 \subsection{Notation and definitions}

-To model the remedial intervention, we first introduce some new variables and their notation.
+To model remedial intervention, we first introduce some new variables.

-Assume that the root causes of a specific defect or failure may not be unique and could be multiple, but are well-defined.
+Assume that the root causes of a specific defect or failure could be multiple and are well-defined.
 Note that a remedial intervention is defined to allow multiple root causes to be corrected simultaneously.
 Such an intervention is of course always non-singular within the CEG representation.